And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 So, you know, if you can get a chance to go up there, please do to encourage them.

-I'm talking to everybody here in America, if you could.
+I'm talking to everybody here in America if you could.

 But anyway, I noticed two plaques right over the speaker's head.

-Now I'm pr paraphrasing this a little bit.
+Now, I'm paraphrasing this a little bit.

-And it's so ironic, it's right over the speaker's head.
+It's right over the speaker's head.

 Yeah, that's interesting.